aws-samples/sample-hana-db-patch-ha/README.md

 }
 ```

-8. Space requirement for S3 sync on EC2 local storage
+8. **Space requirement for S3** sync on EC2 local storage
-9. Add a tag to your HANA DB EC2 instances named “Hostname: <hostname>”.
+9. **Add a tag to your HANA DB EC2 instances** named “Hostname: <hostname>”.
 You will use their hostname value for running the solution in a step below.

 ## How to run the code

 Follow the steps below to use the code contained in this repository to get your HANA Databases updated.

+### Deploy

-1. Create the secrets required on SecretsManager on the same account you have your HANA Databases.
+1. **Create the secrets** required on SecretsManager on the same account you have your HANA Databases.
 Follow the example given on step 6 of the Pre-Requisites section.
-2. Create the S3 bucket where you will upload the update files to.
+2. **Create the S3 bucket** where you will upload the update files to.
-3. Use the CloudFormation creating a stack guide to deploy the solution.
+3. **Use the <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html" target="_blank">CloudFormation creating a stack guide</a>** to deploy the solution.
 In the repository, under folder cloudformation, you’ll find 3 different files to be used according to your environment:
 * hana_db_patch – to be used for databases not configured for HA.
 This procedure will cause downtime in the target database.
 * hana_db_patch_ha_rhel – to be used for databases configured for HA in a RHEL system.
 This will achieve the nZDT concept explained in the Introduction.
 * hana_db_patch_ha_suse – to be used for databases configured for HA in a SUSE system.
 This will achieve the nZDT concept explained in the Introduction.

+### Running

 4. Go to Systems Manager > Documents > select tab “Owned by me” > search for “patch” and open your applicable doc:

 ![](readme_pictures/ssm-1.png)